Back pay is exactly what it sounds like — money that pays you back!

 Technically speaking, no — you don’t need a lawyer to get back pay.

-But to get back pay, you need to actually win your case, and you’re three times more likely to be successful if you have legal representation.
+But to get back pay, you need to win your case, and you’re three times more likely to succeed if you have legal representation.

-Atticus will connect you with a vetted, trustworthy lawyer who will give you legal advice tailored to your own unique situation.
-They’ll also help set expectations, and assess what your first disability payment might look like.
+Atticus will connect you with a vetted, trustworthy disability lawyer who will give you legal advice tailored to your unique situation.
+They’ll also help set expectations and assess what your first disability payment might look like.

-Atticus helps hundreds of people a day find the right lawyer, and our services are always free.
-Take our Social Security disability questionnaire, and learn more about what benefits you’re entitled to today.
+Atticus helps hundreds of people find the right lawyer daily, and our services are always free.
+Take our Social Security disability questionnaire and learn more about what benefits you’re entitled to today.

 How long has your condition made it hard to work?